SrijanBadhya/Debsoc/Running the PES Debsoc.md

 Samuel, another ex-club head, my mentor, the senior who I always looked up to, the soul who made scattered members converge around him like a campfire, my main source of Debsoc lore, and a man with whom I have discussed Debsoc systems extensively.

+Everyone, my seniors, my batchmates, my juniors, who I've met along the journey and gave me insight into how things work in the debate world.

 And you, dear reader, for having the care to even open this link.

 _I also credit Google Gemini for informing me when my sentences didn't have the tone I intended, and also for giving me appropriate replacements for words and phrases when I asked for them._